ckirk/notyourguru/src/pages/index.md

 corporate:
   enabled: true
   heading: Corporate Wellness
   description: Give your employees the gift of life!
-Life doesn't happen in the
+Improve employee productivity
-    cubicle or at the office, life happens outdoors and in our bodies.
-Improve employee productivity by empowering and encouraging your team with Not Your Guru's Corporate Wellness Programs!
+    by empowering and encouraging your team with Not Your Guru's Corporate Wellness Programs.
+Life doesn't happen in the cubicle or at the office, life happens outdoors and in our bodies!
   cta_btn_text: Inquire About Corporate Wellness
   cta_btn_link: /contact
 reviews: